SKBruck/voltdocs/_posts/2016-12-22-send-email.md

 2. In SendGrid settings, choose API Keys.

 3. In API Keys, click on Create API Key (general).
-The only setting need to make is to choose "Full Access" for Mail Send.
+The only setting needed is to choose "Full Access" for Mail Send.

 4. When you click Save, you will get a long API key.
 Save this value.

-5. Open your app in the Dashboard.
+5. Open your app in the [Volt Dashboard](https://dashboard.voltcloud.io/).

 6. For Email From, enter the email address you want to show as the From address.
 It can be anything.